 - Contextual formulas (IF)

 So naturally, as I was trying to convert one of my web pages to use Microsoft WebApp off SkyDrive, I ran into issues.
-Unfortunately at this point in time, the majority of the techniques that we use for data validation in the client are not yet supported in WebApp.
-And yet, if we're trying to build a web application, sanitizing the data is really important to make sure it works correctly.
+This is frustrating since, if we’re trying to build a web application, sanitizing the data is really important to make sure it works correctly.

 I decided to convert my “Automation Evaluation” worksheet, which was intended to display how much it cost someone to do repetitive tasks over time.
 The overall goal of this file was to convince someone that they should pay me to automate their work, back when I was still doing consulting projects.
 I don’t do them any more, but I think the exercise is still worth having on the site.